skinny85/jilt/Readme.md

 (expand the submenus) -> `Annotation Processing`, tick the `Enable project-specific settings` checkbox, and then `Enable annotation processing`.
-Then, go to the `Factory Path` submenu, tick the `Enable project-specific settings` checkbox there, and add the Jilt jar to the Factory path.
+Then, go to the `Factory Path` submenu, tick the `Enable project-specific settings` checkbox there, and add the Jilt JAR to the Factory path.
 Make sure that the `Generated source directory` is marked as a Source Folder.

 #### License